nmaas-platform/nmaas-docs/docs/tutorials-workshops/deploying-nmaas-test-instance.md

-# Part 2: Installing nmaas
+# Installing nmaas

 Once a working Kubernetes cluster has been deployed, we are ready to proceed to the next step - installing nmaas.

-All the necessary components will be installed in the `nmaas-system` namespace that was created in the [previous part](p1_local-kubernetes-cluster.md).
+All the necessary components will be installed in the `nmaas-system` namespace that was created in the [previous part](./deploying-local-kubernetes-cluster.md).

 ## GitLab Installation